Gender Artifacts in Visual Datasets: Automatically deriving gender labels

 \section{Automatically deriving gender labels}

 Following prior work~\cite{wang2019balanced,mals}, we use the captions from the Common Objects in Context (COCO) to derive gender labels (Sec.~\ref{sec:method}).
 Concretely, we first convert the captions to lowercase.
 Then, using the following gendered set of words from Zhao \textit{et al.}~\cite{zhao2021captionbias}, we query our captions for the presence of these keywords: [``male,'' ``boy,'' ``man,'' ``gentleman,'' ``boys,'' ``men,'' ``males,'' ``gentlemen''] and [``female", ``girl", ``woman", ``lady", ``girls", ``women", ``females", ``ladies"].
 We assign the respective gender label if two of the five captions contain a gendered keyword and discard images for which the captions contain both male and female keywords.
 We choose to use two of the five captions as these automatically derived captions match the explicit annotations from labelers $85.4\%$ of the time~\cite{zhao2021captionbias}.
+This suggests label noise for gender labels in the COCO dataset does not significantly affect our results.